OpenTransfr/Core/docs/Issuers/index.rst

 Direct Benefits
 ---------------

 The most notable advantage to issuers is the ability to see all circulation in action, international included, and respond accordingly.
 No form of mining is required so creating a currency is both easier and more secure than it is today.
-Central Banks are still required to play an ongoing and important role in the global financial system.
+Although settlement is relatively instant, Central Banks are still required to play an ongoing and important role in the global financial system.

 Issuing Vouchers
 ----------------